surprise me

 This quote comes from the Boltzmann's Philosophy Notes for Three Lectures (Fall 1903), published in Vol. 119, No. 1/2, Ludwig Boltzmann "Troubled Genius as Philosopher" (1999).

-I encourage you to see how Boltzmann continues the lecture, his thoughts go toward the clarification of the question meaning.
+I encourage you to see how Boltzmann continues the lecture, as his thoughts move toward clarifying the meaning of his questions.

 History of Physics